LAST UPDATED: August 21, 2023

 Getting To and From Your Destination

-Many snowbirds who spend their winters in the U.S. drive their cars down for the winter.
+Many snowbirds who spend their winters in the U.S. drive their vehicles down for the winter.
 It’s usually more economical than flying and allows you to have the use of your car in your winter destination.
 It can also be fun exploring different places along the way during your drive there and back.

-For those who want to have the use of their car in their winter destination but don’t want to drive, there are other options to get your car to and from your U.S. winter destination.
+For those who want to have the use of their vehicle in their winter destination but don’t want to drive, there are other options to get your car to and from your U.S. winter destination.

 Depending on your choice of destination, you may or may not have a choice as to whether you fly or drive.
-If you are going to the U.S. for an extended period of time, you may want to drive your car down, fly back and forth during the winter months and then bring your car home in the spring.

 The sooner you plan these dates and book your flights the better, especially if you want to use points.
 You can find tips on how to save on airfare here.